20 Sep 2001 & 20 july 2017

 Mathematicians often work with the cube, when describing various physical situations, and indeed SOMA was first discovered at a mathematical lecture of space divided in cubes.

-One other interesting aspects of the cube is that it is one of the objects of which we can glimpse the fourth dimension.
+One other interesting aspect of the cube is that it is one of the objects of which we can glimpse the fourth dimension.

 We will probably never know if the fourth dimension is anything else than the brainchild of mathematicians, but investigating the properties of a fourth dimension makes it a lot easyer for the scientists to describe the way objects interact here in our 3-D world.